sohaib1khan/kubernetes_craft/ReadMe/Creating Kubernetes-Secrets-for-Private-Docker-Registries.md

 # Creating Kubernetes Secrets for Private Docker Registries

+If you're deploying containers from images stored in a private registry, Kubernetes will need authentication credentials to pull them.
+This guide demonstrates how to create a Kubernetes secret for this purpose.

 ## Prerequisites:

 1. Ensure `kubectl` is configured correctly and is able to communicate with your cluster.